jncabelin/CaesarCipher/README.md

 ![AWS Implementation of Caesar Cipher](./docs/CaesarCipher-AWS-Diagram.png)
 ### AWS Services
 - [x] **Elastic Load Balancer**
 -The load balancer distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple Availability Zones.
-This allows the isolation between the public API endpoints and the private network for socket communication.
+This allows the isolation between the requests to the public API endpoints and the private network for socket communication between the Master and Client nodes.
 - [x] **Elastic Compute Cloud(Amazon EC2)**
 -Amazon Elastic Compute Cloud (Amazon EC2) provides scalable computing capacity in the AWS Cloud.
 The containerized Master and Clients will be deployed in the cloud using this service.
 - [x] **AWS Batch**